 - if the UE is not provided SRS-autonomousTAupdate, the UE maintains the NTA of a last serving cell prior to the release of a dedicated RRC connection [11, TS 38.321].

 For operation with single TAG on a serving cell, if two adjacent slots overlap due to a TA command or due to update of NTA,adjUE or NTA,adjcommon, when applicable, the latter slot is reduced in duration relative to the former slot.
 The UE does not change NTA during an actual time domain window for a PUSCH or a PUCCH transmission [6, TS 38.214].
-If the UE is not provided enableSTx2PofMDCI and operates with two TAGs on a serving cell, the UE does not expect transmissions associated with different TAGs to overlap unless the UE indicates XYZ; if the UE indicates XYZ, the UE reduces in duration a latter transmission using a first TAG to avoid overlapping with a former transmission using a second TAG.
+If the UE is not provided enableSTx2PofMDCI and operates with two TAGs on a serving cell, the UE does not expect transmissions associated with different TAGs to overlap unless the UE indicates overlapUL-TransReduction capability [18, TS 38.306]; if the UE indicates overlapUL-TransReduction, the UE reduces in duration a latter transmission using a first TAG to avoid overlapping with a former transmission using a second TAG.

 Using higher-layer ephemeris parameters for a serving satellite, if provided, a UE pre-compensates the two-way transmission delay on the service link based on NTA,adjUE that the UE determines using the serving satellite position and its own position.
 To pre-compensate the two-way transmission delay between the uplink time synchronization reference point and the serving satellite, the UE determines NTA,adjcommon [4, TS 38.211] based on one-way propagation delay Delaycommont that the UE determines as: